-The Nile , flowing through the heart of Egypt, has been a lifeline of civilization for thousands of years.
-As you embark on this journey al...
+The Nile, flowing through the heart of Egypt, has been a lifeline of civilization for thousands of years.
+As you embark on this journey along

 The Pyramids of Giza